-Professional memberships increase by 12%, restoring chamber of commerce memberships in the 2018 budget-those memberships were previously cut from the 2017 budget.
+Professional memberships increase by 13%, restoring chamber of commerce memberships in the 2018 budget-those memberships were previously cut from the 2017 budget.

-Office supplies, equipment shows a 1% decrease in 2018, based on more focused spending plans for all libraries and departments.
+Office supplies, equipment are flat in comparison with 2017 estimates, based on more focused spending plans for all libraries and departments.
 The District continues to benefit from procurement efficiencies that were initiated in 2017.